sergzdr/osticket-prereqs/README.md

 <p>
 </p>
 <p>
 2.)
-Next, we will connect our newly created VM using Remote Desktop Connection (RDP).
-We can do so by copying and pasting our public IPv4 address.
-If you are a Mac user you will have to download Micosoft Remote Desktop.
+Next, connect the newly created VM using Remote Desktop Connection (RDP).

+  - We can do so by copying and pasting our public IPv4 address.
+  - Note: If you are a Mac user you will have to download Micosoft Remote Desktop.

 <p>
 </p>
 <p>